Super Soft 6-Inch Small Chocolate Cake

-This is the the kind of cake you eat with your hands it’s so good.
-Maybe I have done that … maybe I haven’t. 🙂 But if you want to keep it more sophisticated, the small cake is perfect for anniversaries or small celebrations.
+This is the kind of cake you can eat with your hands – it’s that good.
+Maybe I have done that … maybe I haven’t. 🙂 But if you want to keep it more sophisticated, the petite cake is perfect for anniversaries or small celebrations.
 Or, even a cute little smash cake for the baby’s birthday.

-And holidays deserve a little cake.
-Make a festive centerpiece with the peppermint mocha 6-inch layer cake or surprise your sweetie on Valentine’s Day with the mini marshmallow filled chocolate heart cakes.
+And let’s not forget about the holidays.
+Make a festive centerpiece with the peppermint mocha 6-inch layer cake recipe or surprise your sweetie on Valentine’s Day with my mini marshmallow filled chocolate heart cakes.

-In a medium mixing bowl, whisk together the sugar and oil.
-Add the egg, sour cream, and vanilla.
-Whisk until well combined and smooth.
+1. Whisk together the sugar and oil, then add the egg, sour cream, and vanilla and mix until smooth.

-In a small bowl, whisk together the flour, cocoa, baking powder, and salt.
-If your cocoa powder is lumpy – sift it through a small strainer set over the bowl.
+2. In a different bowl, you’ll whisk together the flour, cocoa, baking powder, and salt.
+Tip!
+If your cocoa powder is lumpy – sift it through a small strainer set over the bowl, like I do in the photo above.

 Tip!
 Hot coffee or water will work to make the cake.
 I prefer coffee because the flavor enhances the cocoa in the cake.

-Pour the batter into the prepared cake pan and bake for about 26 minutes, or until the cake is springy to the touch and a toothpick inserted comes out clean.
+6. Pour the batter into the prepared cake pan and bake for about 26 minutes.
+My favorite way to test the cake – it will be springy to the touch.

 Why I Use Dutch Process Cocoa Vs. Natural Cocoa

-My reasons are simple: I prefer the rich flavor of Dutch cocoa and it isn’t as acidic as natural cocoa powder.
+My reasons are simple: I prefer the rich flavor of Dutch cocoa, and it isn’t as acidic as natural cocoa.
 And this is why most of my chocolate small batch recipes use Dutch cocoa.

-💡 However, I caution against swapping Dutch cocoa for natural cocoa.
-Dutch cocoa is alkalized, which means the acid has been reduced, whereas natural cocoa is acidic.
+💡I caution against swapping Dutch cocoa for natural cocoa.
+Dutch cocoa is not acidic, whereas natural cocoa is.

-Leaveners – baking powder and baking soda – work in tandem with the cocoa powders to get the best bake (and rise).
+Why this matters: Baking powder and baking soda work in tandem with the cocoa powders to get the best bake (and rise).
 Dutch process is often paired with baking powder to add acidity.
 Natural cocoa is paired with baking soda, to reduce acidity.

 Bottom line, if you swap the cocoa powder, the leaveners need to change.
 But it may not always be that simple because of the other ingredients in the recipe.
 So, stick to the recipe as written if you can!

 Make your frosting while the cake cools.
-I’m a classic chocolate + vanilla girl, so I provide a super delish vanilla frosting in the recipe.
+I’m a classic chocolate + vanilla girl, so I provide a link to my super delish vanilla frosting in the recipe card.
 But if you want to change up the flavor, check out more of my small batch frosting recipes.
 Frost the cake however you like – and add fun sprinkles for a festive occasion!

 I’d love to hear how you enjoyed this little chocolate cake.
 Let me know in the comments below!
 Or, we can talk about how we secretly love grocery store cake – I won’t judge.🩷